mpanaggio/coupled_oscillator_network_model_reconstruction/README.md

 In this project, we simulate a network of coupled oscillators  governed by the Kuramoto model.
 Then we use simple convolutional neural network to learn the parameters of the model from the simulated data.

-This folder contains two python files:
+This folder contains the following python files:
-1. learn_kuramoto_files.py: has auxiliary functions for generating data, analyzing results (you should not need to modify this)
+1. learn_kuramoto_files.py: auxiliary functions for generating data, analyzing results (you should not need to modify this)
 2. run_kuramoto_learn.py: script with loop to generate results and save them to file
+3. plot_learning_results.py: auxiliary functions plotting results
+4. plot_results.ipynb: a jupyter notebook for loading and plotting results

 You may want to edit the second file to change the parameters.
 You can do this with a text editor or IDE like IDLE or spyder (my python IDE of choice).
 Once you are satisfied, save the file.